wu-dd/wu-dd.github.io/_pages/about.md

 If you are interested in discussing with me, feel free to drop me an email (dongdongwu@seu.edu.cn, dongdongwu1230@gmail.com) or add my wechat (kaefer1999).

-~~**Note: I am seeking a research assistant (RA) position opportunities** from June 2023 through March 2024.
+~~**Note: I am seeking a research assosiate (RA) position opportunities** from June 2024 through March 2025.
 Please feel free to contact me if you have any potential openings.~~

+I am going to MBZUAI as RA from Sept.
+1th 2024, advised by Zhiqiang Shen, welcome to chat with me if you are interested.

 # 🎈 Github